rrose3/frontend-nanodegree-arcade-game/README.md

 # Getting Started
-1. Download as a zip file from "placeholder github".
+1. Download as a zip file from https://github.com/rrose3/frontend-nanodegree-arcade-game.git
 2. Extract files and run index.html.

 # How to play